Kim Hye-soo: 2016–present: Return to television and film

 In March 2022, Kim gained international recognition for her lead role as judge Shim Eun-seok in the Netflix series Juvenile Justice, the most popular non-English show for two weeks straight.
 She was nominated for Best Actress at the 58th Baeksang Arts Awards.
 The same year she starred in the tvN historical drama Under the Queen's Umbrella as Queen Im Hwa-ryeong.

+In 2023, Kim starred in 'Smuggling'.
+The film surpassed 5 million admissions 36 days after its release, becoming the highest-grossing South Korean summer film of that year.
+For her performance, received the Best Actress award at the 28th Chunsa International Film Festival, in eight years.

 Personal life

 Public image and character

 Kim has been a popular Korean sex symbol since she wore a low-cut dress as a Blue Dragon Film Awards host and Best Actress winner in 1993, and came to epitomize the era's sexual revolution.

 Kim is known for caring about younger actors, and has been described by co-star Ma Dong-seok in Familyhood (2016) to be "the most considerate person to care for others."
 Her co-star Lee Sang-hee in the TV series Juvenile Justice said "Kim would write down unknown actors' names when she thought their acting was good, so that she could recommend them for suitable scripts in the future."
 Many actresses had expressed special thanks and gratitude to Kim for her care, including Son Ye-jin, Han Ji-min, Kim Nam-joo, and Yum Jung-ah.

 Kim has a bachelor's in theater and film from Dongguk University.
 In 2013, Kim admitted to having plagiarized her master's thesis "A Study on Actor Communication," with parts copied verbatim from at least four books.
 She apologized for her actions, which she said stemmed from her busy schedule and ignorance of the seriousness of plagiarism.
 Kim consequently forfeited her master's degree in journalism and mass communications.